k-zaremba/ztp-projekt/README.md

 ### HOW TO USE

-* run mongodb service using docker compose up
+* run mongodb service and FastApi using `docker compose up`
-* run FastApi using uvicorn app_controller:app --reload
+* GET localhost:8000/evals to list all recorded evaluations
+* POST localhost:8000/evaluate to build and evaluate the model

 #### whats missing
 * front